juliahansen3/Comparative-Analysis-of-Object-Detection-Models-on-J-EDI-Trash-Dataset/README.md

+**Note this project was done as a project for a computer vision class and was run on our class server**
 ## YOLO Model:
 Our most recent and updated YOLO v11 script is located in the yolo_attempt8_25_epochs_batchsize_2.
 This folder contains the results, the best model, and the script for running the model.
 To run this model you must source our custom environment using the command,